 Numbness or weakness in the injured area

 The symptoms of a dislocation may resemble other medical conditions.
-Always consult your child's doctor for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

-The doctor makes the diagnosis with a physical examination.
-During the examination, the doctor obtains a complete medical history of the child and asks how the injury occurred.
+The healthcare provider makes the diagnosis with a physical exam.
+During the exam, the healthcare provider obtains a complete medical history of the child and asks how the injury happened.

 Diagnostic procedures may help to evaluate the problem.
 Diagnostic procedures may include: